atinfinity/CarND-LaneLines-P1/writeup.md

 | input | output |

 #### Region Selection using ROI(Region Of Interest)
-I'll assume that the front facing camera that took the image is mounted in a fixed position on the car, it is possible to effectively reduce the search region of lane.
+I assume that the front facing camera that took the image is mounted in a fixed position on the car, it is possible to effectively reduce the search region of lane.

 | ![input](images/edges.png)| ![output](images/masked_edges.png)|
 |:--:|:--:|